University of Toronto Procurement Policy

 General Policy Objectives

-While the University Procurement Policy establishes high level procurement governance, its ongoing operation is delegated to the University of Toronto administration, which has procurement processes, procedures and related financial guidelines (detailed in the Guide to Financial Management on the Financial Services website) in place that are modified from time to time to comply with institutional policies, applicable procurement legislation and regulations, domestic and international trade agreements, and good business practice.
+While the University Procurement Policy establishes high level procurement governance, its ongoing operation is delegated to the Chief Financial Officer, who will establish and maintain procurement processes, procedures and related financial guidelines (detailed in the Guide to Financial Management on the Financial Services website) to comply with institutional policies, applicable procurement legislation and regulations, domestic and international trade agreements, and good business practice.

 To ensure consistent application of Procurement Policy principles and requirements, staff and faculty are strongly encouraged to visit this website which provides comprehensive procurement information including tools, templates, and methodologies as well as any new services and programs that may be developed from time to time.